 Your vascular system plays a vital role in overall health.
-Vascular diseases can disrupt this system, but understanding the conditions and their symptoms can help you take control of your health.
+It includes arteries and veins, which carry blood throughout the body.
+When something goes wrong in this system, it can lead to vascular diseases that affect your heart brain and limbs.
+Understanding these conditions and their symptoms can help you take steps toward better health.
 At Banner Health, we're here to support your journey to better living.

 Commonly known as the hardening of the arteries, atherosclerosis occurs when plaque (a mixture of fat, cholesterol and other substances) builds up in the arteries.
-This narrows and stiffens the arteries, reducing blood flow.
-Atherosclerosis can lead to complications such as:
+This narrows and stiffens the arteries, leading to decreased blood flow.
+Atherosclerosis can result in blocked arteries and cause several serious problems, including:

-Peripheral artery disease (also referred to as peripheral vascular disease) involves progressive thickening of an artery’s lining due to plaque buildup.
+Peripheral artery disease, also referred to as peripheral vascular disease (PVD), involves a buildup of plaque in the arteries that supply blood to the limbs.
 This reduces blood flow to areas such as the legs, stomach, kidneys and neck.
 Historically, PAD was thought to primarily affect men.
 However, recent studies show that postmenopausal women have a similar risk.
+People with PAD may benefit from lifestyle changes, medications and wearing compression stockings to improve circulation.
 Learn more about the PAD symptoms, diagnosis and treatment.

 Carotid artery disease, or carotid stenosis, refers to the narrowing of the carotid arteries, which supply blood to the brain.
 Plaque buildup in these arteries can reduce or block blood flow, significantly increasing the risk of stroke.